Are you a coffee lover? Do the names 'breve' and 'latte' sound familiar?

 It's also important to note that the fat content in breves and lattes varies significantly between different brands and recipes.

-This means that one may be higher or lower in calories than another, depending on the ingredients used in its preparation and how it was served.
+This means that one may be higher or lower in calories than another, depending on the ingredients used in its preparation and the method of serving.

 Is there a difference in caffeine content between these drinks?

-The extra shot brings the caffeine content to 136mg per 4-oz serving, while a latte has 68mg of caffeine for an 8-oz serving.
+The extra shot increases the caffeine content to 136mg per 4-oz serving, whereas a latte contains 68mg of caffeine per 8-oz serving.

 Keep in mind that every coffee shop makes its drinks differently.

-For example, it’s very common to get a latte with a doppio espresso (double espresso) instead of a single shot, meaning it would equal a breve’s caffeine content.
+For example, it's very common to get a latte with a doppio espresso (double espresso) instead of a single shot, meaning it would have the same caffeine content as a breve.

-Are there any variations to a breve and a latte?
+Are there any variations between a breve and a latte?

-Now that you know the base for both drinks, let’s explore some unique variations based on them.
+Now that you know the base for both drinks, let's explore some unique variations that build upon them.

-An iced breve is made by adding a double shot of espresso over ice cubes in a glass before combining an equal part of cold half-and-half into the creation, along with any desired sweeteners.
+An iced breve is made by adding a double shot of espresso over ice cubes in a glass, then combining an equal part of cold half-and-half with the creation, along with any desired sweeteners.

-A similar variation could be done with lattes if desired – simply substitute the milk for cold foam instead while adding your other ingredients to finish off your drink!
+A similar variation can be achieved with lattes if desired; simply substitute the milk for cold foam, adding your other ingredients to complete your drink.

 For those looking to switch up their beverages even more, special syrups, such as caramel or vanilla, can be added for endless flavor possibilities when making either drink hot or cold.

-Different kinds of dairy-free milk may also be used, such as almond or oat milk, to cater to everyone’s individual tastes, whether you’re lactose intolerant or vegan.
+Different kinds of dairy-free milk, such as almond or oat milk, may also be used to cater to everyone's individual tastes.

 Which is better, a breve or a latte?